About Us – Charitable Support

 Khmer Sight Foundation

 Rawlings allow a member of staff a week’s leave each year to use for charitable services.
-In November 2018 our optometrist Kate Malam travelled to Phnom Penh in Cambodia to do voluntary work for The Khmer Sight Foundation.
+In November 2018 our Optometrist Kate Malam travelled to Phnom Penh in Cambodia to do voluntary work for The Khmer Sight Foundation.
 You can read her blog all about her trip here.

 Vision Aid Overseas